Dry Your Eyes Princess - Photographs by Stephen King

 In the UK the ban on lesbian, gay, bisexual and trans* personnel in the British Armed Forces was lifted in 1999.
 Before then, and due to limited understandings of gender identity, officials tended to conflate gender identity and sexual identity and many of the trans* personnel who were discharged were accused of being gay.
 One of the similarities between almost all of Vickers’ interviewees is that they joined the services as a form of therapy in the hope that the hyper-masculinity of the forces would rid them of the discomfort that they felt with their gender identity.

 The image attached is of Dawn.
 Dawn transitioned in later life after a period in the British Army where she served in Northern Ireland.
 She was searching for a masculine environment in order to suppress her conflicted ideas about her gender identity.
 Dawn made sure she excelled during her time in service, something she termed as ‘a form of camouflage’.
 She would always run to make sure her fitness was beyond that of other recruits.
 She was dressing in secret and would hide women’s tights in the toes of her running shoes.
 During an inspection the tights were discovered.
 Thinking quickly she explained that the tights where used to store her muddy running shoes so the rest of her kit wouldn't get dirty.
 She was commended for her idea, and everyone else in her section soon started to use tights for the same purpose.

-Selected images will be exhibited throughout November as part of Homotopia in Liverpool and Outburst in Belfast.
+Selected images will be exhibited throughout November and December 2015 as part of Homotopia Arts Festival in Liverpool and Outburst Festival in Belfast.